Table of Contents

 Symptoms of ectopic pregnancy

-Diagnosis of Ectopic PregnancyA clinical examination is indicated in addition to anamnestically described abdominal pain symptoms and secondary amenorrhea.
-Upon palpation of the lower abdomen, pain to pressure and pain on the movement of cervix are present.
+DiagnosisA clinical examination is indicated in addition to a history of abdominal pain and secondary amenorrhea.
+On palpation of the lower abdomen, pain with pressure and pain on the movement of the cervix are present.
 Subsequently, a laboratory analysis must be initiated.
-An increased serum beta-HCG concentration would be still detectable even with a negative pregnancy test.
+An increased serum beta-HCG concentration would still be detectable even with a negative pregnancy test.
 Thus, beta-HCG plays an important role in the diagnosis.
-Furthermore, an ultrasound examination is performed.
-In this case, an empty uterine cavity without amniotic sac is detected.
-Often a pseudo gestational sac is visible.
-This is caused by accumulation of fluid in the endometrium and looks similar to the fetal sac.
+Furthermore, an ultrasound examination is crucial.
+In this case, an empty uterine cavity without an amniotic sac is detected.
+Often a pseudo-gestational sac is visible.
+This is caused by the accumulation of fluid in the endometrium and looks similar to the fetal sac.
 You may also see an enlargement of the tube with the amniotic sac.
 Frequently, the tube has already ruptured, and the examiner may observe free fluid (blood) in the pouch of Douglas.

 Diseases similar to ectopic pregnancy

 Other reasons for an acute abdomen must be ruled out, in addition to gynecological causes.
-These include the sigmoid diverticulitis or appendicitis.
+These include sigmoid diverticulitis or appendicitis.

-Other gynecological differential diagnoses include endometriosis, acute adnexitis, abortion, ovarian torsion and urological colic.
+Other gynecological differential diagnoses include endometriosis, acute adnexitis, abortion, ovarian torsion, and urological colic.

-One must remember that none of the above differential diagnoses cause hemorrhagic shock and that any cause of hemorrhagic shock is a surgical emergency.
+It is important to note that none of the above differential diagnoses cause hemorrhagic shock and that any cause of hemorrhagic shock is a surgical emergency.

 Treatment of ectopic pregnancy